sudosu888/vim-and-compile/README.md

 -g will compile with gcc.

+-m will compile with a makefile (must be in working directory)

+-i will compile with make install (also must be in working directory)

+you can use vc 'filname' -mi to make and make install

-if no arguments are passed the program will default to cc
+if no arguments are passed the program will default to cc.